theesfeld/org-capture-shortcut/README.md

 The machine I use most is an M1 macbook pro, and my mobile device is an iphone.

-It is simple to add a todo or a note using org-mode capture templates, when inside of emacs on the macbook. (`C-c-c`).
+It is simple to add a todo or a note using org-mode capture templates, when inside of emacs on the macbook. (`C-c c`).

 On the iphone, it is nearly impossible to achieve the workflow I normally use.